weakish/docs-en/views/search-rest-api.md

 ---|---|---
 `q`|Required|[Elasticsearch query string]
 `skip`|Optional|Skipped results.
 Used for pagination.
 `limit`|Optional|The number of returned objects.
-Its default value is 100 and its maximum value is 1000.
+The default value is 100 and the maximum value is 1000.
 `sid`|Optional|Elasticsearch [scroll id].
 Returned by a previous search.
 Used for pagination.
 `fields`|Optional|Comma-seperated column list.
 `highlights`|Optional|Highlighted keywords.
 It can be a comma-separated string or wildcard `*`.
 `clazz`|Optional|Class name.
 If not specified, all search enabled classes will be searched.
-`include`|Optional|Also search for Pointers.
+`include`|Optional|Include objects referenced by Pointers.
 Example: `user,comment`.
 `order`|Optional|Order by.
 Prefix `-` for descending.
 Example: `-score,createdAt`.
 `sort`|Optional|Refer to [Elasticsearch sort] documentation and the [GeoPoints sorting](#geopoints-sorting) section below for details.